Boevsson/ElementCalculatorConsoleApp/README.md

 # ElementCalculatorConsoleApp
 C# ElementCalculatorConsoleApp

-Enter a molecule structure and you will get a string of the total count of every item in the molecule.
+Enter a molecule structure and you will get a string representation of the total count of every item in the molecule.

 ## Usage